Tenzing (film): Production

-The film is directed by Jennifer Peedom, who previously directed the 2015 documentary film Sherpa, and written by Luke Davies.
+The film is directed by Australian filmmaker Jennifer Peedom, who previously directed the 2015 documentary film Sherpa, and written by Australian writer Luke Davies.
 It was originally set up at Netflix and Higher Ground Productions in 2021.
-It is produced by See-Saw Films.
+It is produced by Liz Watts of See-Saw Films, along with Desray Armstrong, Peedom and Davies, with Pravesh Sahni as co-producer.
+Rakesh Singh line produces for Itop Film Productions.
+Tenzing Norgay's eldest son Norbu Tenzing, is executive producing, along with Simon Gillis and David Michôd.

+Originally in production at Netflix and Higher Ground Productions, worldwide rights to the project were acquired by Apple TV+ in a competitive bidding war at the Marché du Film in May 2024.

-In May 2024, Tom Hiddleston was cast as Edmund Hillary and Willem Dafoe as John Hunt, Baron Hunt with Netflix and Higher Ground no longer attached.
-That same month, it was confirmed that Apple TV+ had bought the worldwide distribution rights to the film.
+In May 2024, Tom Hiddleston was cast as Edmund Hillary and Willem Dafoe as John Hunt, Baron Hunt, with Netflix and Higher Ground no longer attached.
 Caitríona Balfe joined the cast in May 2025.
-That month, Thinley Lhamo was revealed to have an undisclosed role in the film.
-Genden Phuntsok joins the cast as Tenzing Norgay in the following month.
+Thinley Lhamo has an undisclosed role in the film, while Genden Phuntsok joined the cast as Tenzing Norgay in June 2025.

-Principal photography commenced in Nepal in May 2025, with filming on location in Kathmandu and the Everest region expected to last for a month.
-Filming wrapped on August 7, in New Zealand.
+Stefan Duscio is responsible for cinematography, Melinda Doring for production design, and Simon Njoo for editing the film.
+Principal photography commenced in Nepal in May 2025, with filming on location in Kathmandu and the Everest region.
+Filming wrapped on August 7, 2025 in New Zealand.
+Post-production was done by Spectrum Films in Australia.

+Release

+The film had its world premiere at the 53rd Telluride Film Festival on September 4, 2026.
+It will also screen at the 2026 Toronto International Film Festival on September 15.

+Tenzing is scheduled to be released in select theaters in the United States on October 9, 2026, and will be released on Apple TV on October 16.

+Reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 14 reviews, with an average rating of 7.1/10.
+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 7 critics, indicating "generally favorable reviews".